openmls/openmls/book/src/user_manual/storage_migration.md

 {{#include ../../../compat_tests/src/test_storage_provider.rs:migration_helper_impl}}
 ```

+Then, the migration methods available in `openmls::storage::migration`
-Then, `migrate_group_state` can be called to migrate records from the previous version
+(behind the `migration` feature flag) can be called in order to migrate records from the previous version
 to the current version.
 Records that have already been migrated are not modified.

 ```rust,no_run,noplayground